BT SuperWrap - Allocated Pension PlanInformation shown is for the rated option.

 What the researchers say

-Established in 1999, BT SuperWrap was the first pension wrap platform offered in Australia and is designed for investors with at least $50,000 to invest, who want more control, flexibility and choice in their investment selection than that offered by the majority of other pension products.
+Established in 1999, BT SuperWrap was the first pension wrap platform offered in Australia.
+The fund is designed for investors with at least $50,000 to invest and members who want more control and flexibility in their investment selection.

 Fees are higher than average across all account balances assessed.
 Members are able to link accounts with family members, taking advantage of additional discounts.
 No fees are charged for withdrawals, however fees do apply for all investment switches.